winterbe/nake/README.md

 Open the terminal, cd into any project directory and type `nake -- hello`.

-Next, check out these [example tasks](https://github.com/winterbe/nake/blob/master/test/basic/Nakefile).
+Next, check out the [API Documentation](https://github.com/winterbe/nake/wiki) and [example tasks](https://github.com/winterbe/nake/blob/master/test/basic/Nakefile).
 You should also consider reading my [Nashorn Tutorial](http://winterbe.com/posts/2014/04/05/java8-nashorn-tutorial/) to get started with the Nashorn engine.

-Don't forget to read the [API Documentation](https://github.com/winterbe/nake/wiki).

 Examples
 ===========